Human Milk Banking: Process & List of Banks in India

 5. Labelling and record-keeping

-The Human Milk Bank will give you a detailed human milk bank storage instructions, along with instructions on how to collect your breast milk.
+The Human Milk Bank will give you detailed human milk bank storage instructions, along with instructions on how to collect your breast milk.
 They will also provide you with breast milk storage bags.
 Once your application is qualified, you will then fill, freeze, pack and label your donation, and ship it to the respective bank.

 6. Milk is received at the bank

-Your donated milk will then be received at the bank where it will again go through some tests and finally be prepared for use as a life-saving option for critically ill infants.
+Your donated milk will then be received at the bank, where it will again go through some tests and finally be prepared for use as a life-saving option for critically ill infants.

 List of Human Milk Banks in India